-I must admit that I was quite skeptical about spotting any pink dolphin in the first place.
+I must admit that I was quite skeptical about spotting any pink dolphins in the first place.
 Their numbers have dwindled and the species has been endangered over the years.
 Today, there are close to 60 pink dolphins left near Hong Kong.
-Pollution, high speed boats, and land reclamation have destroyed their habitat 🙁
+Pollution, high speed boats, and land reclamation for the Hong Kong-Macau Bridge have destroyed their habitat sadly.

 Are Pink Dolphins Real?